EduardoSantos7/Algorithms4fun/Leetcode/2442. Count Number of Distinct Integers After Reverse Operations/readme.md

 # Algorithm Idea

 Per every number in the initial array make it a string, reverse it, and cast it to int again.
 Insert it at the end of the array.
-After iterate all the numbers make it a set and return the length
+After iterate all the numbers make it a set and return the lengt

 # Complexity